Travis Simms: Boxing career

+Professional boxing record

 Later in life

 Police arrested Simms on 19 August 2012 after he refused to leave a large disturbance involving the widow of his adopted brother.
 He was found not guilty on all charges on 4 December 2014.

 Also, on Monday 20 October 2014 Simms was arrested after reporting a gun stolen out of his Range Rover.
 He informed police that the handgun was loaded with 12 rounds of ammunition which is a violation of Connecticut law which limits magazine capacity to 10 rounds.

 Political career

 For a decade, Simms served on the Norwalk City Council representing District B consisting of South Norwalk.
 In November 2018, Simms won the state legislature's 140th seat representing Norwalk.